camjohnson-code/camjohnson-code/README.md

 <h1 align="center">Hi 👋, I'm Cam</h1>
 <h3 align="center">A videographer/editor/motion designer from Colorado who is transitioning into the world of software engineering.</h3>

-- 🌱 I’m currently learning **The Odin Project's Foundations course**
+- 🌱 I’m currently learning **The Odin Project's Foundations course and The Complete JavaScript Course by Jonas Schmedtmann on Udemy**

 - 📫 How to reach me **cameron.n.johnson15@gmail.com**